© Crown copyright 2021

 It will cover all FAS transactions processed through the specific ports or airports where you are DTI active.

 2.2 If you import goods through more than one port or airport

 You will be automatically allocated a FAS account at each port or airport where you become DTI active.

-If you are an agent and another agent instructs you to make entry for an importer (perhaps because the other agent doesn’t have an office at the port or airport concerned) you can pay the charges due through your own FAS account.
+If you are an agent and another agent instructs you to make entry for an importer (perhaps because the other agent does not have an office at the port or airport concerned) you can pay the charges due through your own FAS account.
 However, you need to be aware that this is a commercial arrangement and any disputes would need to be settled by the parties concerned.
-This wouldn’t be a matter for HMRC.
+This would not be a matter for HMRC.

-2.5 Can my approval be suspended or revoked
+2.4 Can your approval be suspended or revoked

 Yes.
 Although we have the facility to inhibit, and ultimately revoke, your approval this will only be necessary if your FAS account is being misused or if entries remain uncleared for an unacceptable length of time.

-3.1 How do I make payments into my FAS account
+3.1 How to make payments into your FAS account

 To make payments into your FAS account you must first send Salford Accounting Centre a notification of your intention to pay.
 You do this by accessing the relevant transaction screen Insert Entry Payment Notification - for specific payments (IEPN) or Insert Payment/Withdrawal Notification - for general payments (IPWN) on your CHIEF linked terminal.